727800350/note/latex/computer/r.md

 This version improves speed at the cost of functionality, so I have renamed it to reshape2 to avoid causing problems for existing users.
 Based on user feedback I may reintroduce some of these features.

-What's new in reshape2:
+What is new in reshape2:

 - considerably faster and more memory efficient thanks to a much better underlying algorithm that uses the power and speed of subsetting to the fullest extent, in most cases only making a single copy of the data.
 - cast is replaced by two functions depending on the output type:  dcast produces data frames, and acast produces matrices/arrays.
 - multidimensional margins are now possible: grand_row and  grand_col have been dropped: now the name of the margin refers to the variable that has its value set to (all).
 - some features have been removed such as the | cast operator, and the ability to return multiple values from an aggregation function.
-I'm reasonably sure both these operations are better performed by plyr.
+I am reasonably sure both these operations are better performed by plyr.
 - a new cast syntax which allows you to reshape based on functions
 - of variables (based on the same underlying syntax as plyr):
 - better development practices like namespaces and tests.